thiagodnf/fibonacci-in-nodejs/README.md

 ## Changing Port

-As default, this app runs on port 3000.
+By default, this app runs on port 3000.
 If you would like to run it in a different port, type the following

 ```shell
 node server.js --port 3000